-PG&E completed all seven Track 2 projects in its service territory and CCSE completed their two projects in the previous reporting period.
-The remaining reserved application in SCE territory is expected to be completed by the end of Q1 2013.
+As reported in the previous Semi-Annual Progress Report, PG&E completed all seven Track 2 projects in its service territory and CCSE completed its two projects.
+The remaining reserved application in SCE territory was completed in Q2 2013.
+At this time, all MASH Track 2 projects have been completed across all service territories.